Alfonso Font: Biography

 In 1987 he created Taxi, about a young female taxi driver who lives a series of spy adventures.
 The Italian magazine L'Eternauta, in 1988, published his series Alice e gli Argonauti (Alice and the Argonauts), a science fictional adventure of a young girl searching for her father, imprisoned by a dictatorial government.
 Also in Italy, he published a series of self-contained stories entitled Private Eye, about a private detective, and Bri D'Alban, about the clash between the Catholic church and the Cathar heretics during the early 13th century.

 In 1993 Font received the Great Prize at the Barcelona International Comic Fair, in Barcelona, Spain, for his whole career.

 In 1996 he received the Yellow Kid Award at the Lucca Comics & Games event, in Lucca, Italy.

 In 1998 Font drew for Sergio Bonelli Editore a special comic book for Tex Willer (#12, 1998).
 Four years later he became a regular member of the staff working at Tex ongoing series; in 2012 he also worked at a short story of Dylan Dog.

 In 1999, with writer Ewald Fehlau, he adapted Jason Dark's ghost hunter for German Publisher Bastei Verlag.
 In 2004 he was one of the artists called for the revamping of Pif Gadget, appearing with the pirate comic Les Aventures de Trelawney, written by Richard Marazano.
 In 2010 he provided art for the medieval historic series Heloise de Montfort, also with script by Marazano.

 Starting in 2003, many of his classic stories were reprinted in Spain, in books such as Historias negras (Dark Stories) (2003), El as negro (The Black Ace) (2004), Barcelona al alba (Barcelona at Dawn) (2004), Federico Mendelssohn Bartholdy (2007), Jon Rohner, marino (Jon Rohner, sailor) (2008), Historias negras (Dark Stories) (2017), Taxi (2018), La flor del nuevo mundo (The Flower of the New World) (originally published as The Epos of Chile) (2018.)

-He is still active, and his most recent album, Aloma: The Treasure of the Temerario was published in Germany in 2018.
+He is still active, and his most recent album, Aloma: The Treasure of the Temerario was published in Germany and The Netherlands in 2018.